 Another negative often discussed on the internet is the crinkly noise that this pad makes.
 This is an issue that Therm-a-rest has worked to improve and certainly from a user’s point of view I don’t find it to be a problem although my wife often complains at the noise I make when I toss and turn.
 Other campers who have been in the same room haven’t said that this is an issue but it may be if your partner is a light sleeper.

-Overall I am very happy with this pad and even after 6 years this remains my mat of choice only to be replaced in late 2022 by the Neoair Xtherm mat.
+Overall I am very happy with this pad and for more than 6 years this remained my mat of choice only to be replaced in late 2022 by the Neoair Xtherm mat.
 I would strongly suggest you look at this as an option when choosing an inflatable pad.
 For many hikers the price will be an issue but consider all the features that this pad offers before choosing another option.

 Disclosure: Some of the above links are affiliate links, meaning, at no additional cost to you, we may earn a commission if you click through and make a purchase.
 Please note that our affiliations do not influence, in any way, the independence of our reviews.
 If we don’t like a product, you’ll hear about it from us!